Machine Head — Unto The Locust

 "Pearls Before the Swine" and "This is Who We Are" close out the album in grand fashion, echoing the overall anthemic feel of Unto The Locust as a whole.
 Where "Pearls Before The Swine" is more standard Machine Head fare; blasting along, with a sporadic few restrained moments.
 "This is Who We Are" introduces itself with a chorus of children chanting the title before switching gears into something reminiscent of a thrash song with backing vocals from Crowbar.
 As with many of the choruses on Unto The Locust, ""This is Who We Are" has a certain sing-along quality to it.

 The extended editions of Unto The Locust feature two bonus songs.
-"The Sentinel" sounds like an homage to late 80's / early 90's metal and, while hardly a bad song, definitely does not fit with the rest of the album.
+"The Sentinel," a Judas Priest cover, while hardly a bad song, definitely does not fit with the rest of the album — and Flynn's voice doesn't really fit such a faithful rendition.
 "Witchhunt" is a slow, doom-tinged — and very rough sounding — song that is easily the weakest song the band has released, in any capacity, for years.
 Lastly, there is an acoustic version of "The Darkness Within".
 Even more so than the original, this version sticks out like a sore thumb from the rest of the album material.
 While I think it's a good song, and the stripped down nature does a good job of showcasing Flynn's natural vocal talent, this version is almost too bare and stripped down.

 Overall, I would rate Unto The Locust as one of the best albums of the year.
 Only time will tell how it stacks up against it's predecessors.
 Flynn and Demmel have really come into their own as a guitar duo; throughout the album, to two trade off riffs and solos in truly epic fashion.
 Complementing the twin guitar assault is Dave McClain and Adam Deuce, one of metal's most under appreciated rhythm teams.
 The mixing on Unto The Locust is excellent; despite the chaotic array of sounds, each instrument's contribution is crisp, clean — and thankfully not over compressed.
 Speaking as a terrible guitarist, I find it truly amazing when bands write songs 6-7 minutes in length that leave the listener feeling like they're still too short.